dev-mindware/mindgest-frontend/NORMAL_INVOICE_USAGE_EXAMPLES.md

 ---

-## 3. Create Invoice with Mixed Customer and Items
+## 3. Create Invoice with Mixed Client and Items

 ### Request